 July 20th, 2018.
-As part of our collaboration with University Women in The Arts, our CEO Lilia Giugni will join the panel discussion How To Improve The Transition For Women From Studying The Arts To Working In The Arts. taking place during London Writers’ Week.
+As part of our collaboration with University Women in The Arts, our CEO Lilia Giugni joins the panel discussion How To Improve The Transition For Women From Studying The Arts To Working In The Arts. taking place during London Writers’ Week.
 Panellists also include The Guardian Higher Education Network editor Rachel Hall, playwright, mentor and Learning and Participation Manager at the Ovalhouse Theatre Titilola Dawudu, and playwright, Artistic Director and BBC New Talent Hot List writer Jingan Young.

 June 25th, 2018.
 [Live podcast] What role can men play in advancing gender equality?
 We’re proud to be featured on SOS Music Media amazing podcast series!
 There will be a live recording starting from 5pm in central Cambridge.
 Our CEO Lilia Giugni will be in conversation with Tanner Taddeo of SOS Music Media, discussing ways in which men and boys can contribute to the struggle towards a more gender equal world in the wake of #MeToo.
 In partnership with the Cambridge Centre for Social Innovation.
-Tickets on sale here.

 May 22nd, 2018.
 We are pleased to announce that GenPol has been awarded the 2018 Lee-Yung Family Award from Trinity Hall College, University of Cambridge.
 We are honoured to receive this contribution and we are grateful to the Lee-Young family and the Trinity Hall alumni network for their support.